-Companies That Help with Debt Settlement
+Learn About Companies That Help with Debt Settlement

 While many companies are available to assist you if you wish to reduce the amount of debt you owe, not all of them are trustworthy.
 Trusted companies include:

 - Freedom Debt Relief.
 Since 2002, the company has helped to resolve more than $10 billion in unsecured debt.
-Unsecured debt includes debt from credit cards, medical bills, personal loans, department store credit cards
+Unsecured debt includes debt from credit cards, medical bills, personal loans, department store credit cards and private student loans.

 - National Debt Relief.
 With an A+ rating from the Better Business Bureau (BBB), this company has helped consumers to settle their debts since 2008.
 However, you must owe at least $7,500 in debt in order to qualify for the services it provides.